 So you have a property that is densely packed with massive hardwood trees that would sell for top dollar?
 That's great – but if it's located a thousand miles from the nearest sawmill, it doesn't matter.

-Trees are heavy things, and the typical harvest requires significant amounts of machinery and manpower to transport them to the nearest saw mill.
+Trees are heavy things, and the typical harvest requires significant amounts of machinery and manpower to transport them to the nearest sawmill.
 This is typically the biggest human bottleneck and obstacle to a successful (and profitable) timber harvest.

-One way to find out if there's a sawmill near your property is to search for one on a sawmill locating service like Wood-Mizer or PortableSawmill.info.
+One way to find out if there's a sawmill near your property is to search for one on a sawmill locating services like Wood-Mizer or PortableSawmill.info.
 Granted, knowing the location of the nearest sawmill won't give you any conclusive answers as to the cost of harvesting your timber – but it's at least worth checking to get a ballpark idea on where the nearest sawmill is located.

 If you choose to hire a forestry consultant, this is something they'll be able to offer significant help with.

-Ultimately, regardless of how large your property is, where it's located, what kinds of trees are situated on it and how big they are – there's only way to know with certainty what the timber on your land is worth – ask a specialist.
+Ultimately, regardless of how large your property is, where it's located, what kinds of trees are situated on it and how big they are – the only way to know with certainty what the timber on your land is worth – ask a specialist.